 Meet Raffaella Petrini, The First Woman To Head The Vatican City Governorate

-“The Holy Father has appointed the Reverend Sr. Raffaella Petrini, F.S.E., until now official of the Congregation for the Evangelisation of Peoples, as secretary-general of the Governorate of Vatican City State,” the statement reads.
+“The Holy Father has appointed the Reverend Sr. Raffaella Petrini, F.S.E., until now an official of the Congregation for the Evangelization of Peoples, as secretary-general of the Governorate of Vatican City State,” the statement reads.

 “The Reverend Sr. Raffaella Petrini was born in Rome on 15 January 1969.

-She was awarded a degree in political sciences by the Libera Università Internazionale degli Studi Guido Carli, and a doctorate from the Pontifical University of Saint Thomas Aquinas, where she is currently a lecturer.
-From 2005 to the present, she has served as an official of the Congregation for the Evangelisation of Peoples.”
+She was awarded a degree in political science by the Libera Università Internazionale degli Studi Guido Carli and a doctorate from the Pontifical University of Saint Thomas Aquinas, where she is currently a lecturer.
+From 2005 to the present, she has served as an official of the Congregation for the Evangelization of Peoples.”

 Petrini is second in command to Fernando Alzaga, who was appointed as president of the Vatican governorate in September 2021.